GaurKS/analytica/README.md

 ```

 Complete details related to application endpoints, request body, query parameters and sample response can be found in the [API documentation](http://3.108.184.193/docs)

+Docker Image is available on [DockerHub](https://hub.docker.com/repository/docker/krugarr/fastapi-app-analytica/general)

+All the deployed endpoints can be accessed at  `http://3.108.184.193/`

+For deployment, T2.micro instance is used under AWS free cloud credits.
+For database, Clickhouse free cloud instance is used.